kleijnweb/jaeger-php/README.md

 ## Special thanks

-Thank you @jukylin for creating this library!
+Thank you, @jukylin, for creating this library!